Last updated: 12 November 2024

 These are our suggestions for the best ways to protect yourself and your website business:

-1. Have a Disclaimer.
-A Disclaimer is your first line of defence for any claim and may also help limit your liability, if you are held liable for statements or information on your website.
+- Have a Disclaimer.
+A Disclaimer is your first line of defence for any claim and may also help limit your liability if you are held liable for statements or information on your website.

-2. Ensure your Disclaimer is prominently displayed.
-It is critical to have a Website Disclaimer easily found on your website, to ensure you and your business are protected.
+- Ensure your Disclaimer is prominently displayed.
+It is critical to have a Website Disclaimer easily found on your website to ensure you and your business are protected.

-4. Remove misleading or defamatory content.
-If you are every made aware of user-posted content that is misleading or defamatory, take it down immediately.
+- Remove misleading or defamatory content.
+If you are ever aware of misleading or defamatory content users post, take it down immediately.